Spice Girls: 1996–1997: Breakthrough

+Following the release of "Wannabe", an article in Top of the Pops magazine identified each Spice Girl with a unique nickname based on their personalities.
+Though unintended, the use of these nicknames became widespread and they were later adopted globally.
 Riding a wave of publicity and hype, the group released their next singles in Europe.
 In October, "Say You'll Be There" was released topping the charts for two weeks.
 "2 Become 1" was released in December, becoming their first Christmas number one and selling 462,000 copies in its first week, making it the fastest-selling single of the year.
 The two tracks continued the group's remarkable sales, giving them three of the top five best-selling songs of 1996 in the UK.
-In November 1996, the Spice Girls released their debut album Spice in Europe.
+In November 1996, the Spice Girls released their debut album, Spice, in Europe.
 The success was unprecedented and drew comparisons to Beatlemania, leading the press to dub it "Spicemania" and the group the "Fab Five".
 In seven weeks Spice had sold 1.8 million copies in Britain alone, making the Spice Girls the fastest-selling British act since the Beatles.
 In total, the album sold over 3 million copies in Britain, the best-selling album of all time in the UK by a female group, certified ten times platinum, and reached number one for fifteen non-consecutive weeks.
 In Europe the album became the best-selling album of 1997 and was certified 8× Platinum by the IFPI for sales in excess of 8 million copies.

 That same month, the Spice Girls attracted a crowd of 500,000 when they switched on the Christmas lights in Oxford Street, London.
 At the same time, Fuller started to set up multi-million dollar sponsorship deals for the Spice Girls with Pepsi, Walkers, Impulse, Cadbury and Polaroid.
 The group ended 1996 winning three trophies at the Smash Hits awards at the London Arena, including best video for "Say You'll Be There".